JosePedroDias/gis-srtm-heightmap-tiles-pt/README.md

-# GIS SRTM Heightmap Tiles Pt
+# SRTM Height Map Tiles PT

 ## Motivation

-There's great open data for GIS stuff, but I find it hard to master and relate to.
+There's been great open data for GIS purposes available, but I find it hard to grasp and manipulate to for non-GIS people.
-I wanted simple, developer-friendly resources to explore de altitude data I've known I had available via the SRTM initiative.
-These tiles are my contribution for that cause.
+I wanted simple, developer-friendly resources to explore the altitude data I've known I had available via the SRTM initiative.
+These tiles are my contribution to that cause.

 ## What is this about?